litlang/cpplit/docs/en-us/installation/compilation.md

-# Compilation The Lit Project
+# Compiling The Lit Project

 ## Preparation